Asymptotic mixed normality of maximum likelihood estimator for Ewens--Pitman partition: Introduction

-The remainder of this paper is organized as follows: \Cref{sec:prep} reviews the parameter dependency of the Ewens--Pitman partition and introduces stable convergence.
-In \Cref{sec:main}, we introduce the main theorem and its application.
-Numerical simulations supporting the main theorem follow in \Cref{sec:Numeric}.
-In \Cref{sec:proof}, we present the proof strategy. \Cref{sec:compare} compares our results with those reported in related papers.
-All proofs have been provided in the appendix.
+The remainder of this paper is organized as follows: \Cref{sec:prep} reviews the parameter dependency of the Ewens-–Pitman partition and introduces the concept of stable convergence.
+In \Cref{sec:main}, we present the main theorem along with its applications to network analysis.
+Numerical simulations supporting the main theorem are provided in \Cref{sec:Numeric}.
+The proof strategy is outlined in \Cref{sec:proof}, and \Cref{sec:discussion} concludes with a potential direction for future research.
+All proofs are given in the supplementary material.